 The rate of lost-time accidents over the most recent five years is as shown in the chart.
-For the years 2014 through 2016, our rate of lost-time accidents was below the average for manufacturing businesses with at least 100 employees.
+Our rate of lost-time accidents was below the average for manufacturing businesses with at least 100 employees.

-In 2018, we experienced two lost-time accidents.
+In 2020, we experienced one lost-time accident.
 There were no accidents resulting in death.